vishalraj247/VR_currency_converter/README.md

 1. Setup Python Environment:
 *	If you don't have Python installed, you can install it using Homebrew.
 If you don't have Homebrew, install it first with:
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-*	Then, install Python using:
+*	Then, install Python using(Note: I used Python 3.11.5):
 brew install python
 2. Clone/Download Project:
 *	If you have git installed, you can clone the repository using: